NHSDigital/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 ## Uploading cohort records

-{% from "inset-text/macro.njk" import insetText %}
+{% from "nhsuk/components/inset-text/macro.njk" import insetText as nhsukInsetText %}
-{{ insetText({
+{{ nhsukInsetText({
-  html: "You should upload cohort records before you upload vaccination records or class lists."
+  html: "You should upload cohort records before you upload vaccination records or class lists." | markdown }) }}
-}) }}

 The cohort should include all children in your SAIS team’s area, as follows:

 - all children in the target year for the vaccination programme (Year 8 for HPV, Year 9 for MenACWY and Td/IPV)
 - all children in older year groups, up to Year 11, whether they have already been vaccinated or not